ayusharora7/Abstractive-Text-Summarization/README.md

 Text summarization is the process of shortening a corpus of text to a few sentences that together hold the most essential informations of the original contents in the source corpus.Abstractive Text Summarization is the process of ﬁnding the most essential meaning of a text and re-write them in a summary.
 The resulted summary is an interpretation of the source.

 ### Installation Required
-- Python 3.5
+- Python 3.5 or higher
-- OpenNmt library
+- OpenNMT library
 - Pytorch framework
 - flask
 - Google Colab